awsdocs/amazon-rds-user-guide/doc_source/multi-az-db-clusters-concepts.md

  `mydbcluster.cluster-123456789012.us-east-1.rds.amazonaws.com`

 **Reader endpoint**
  A *reader endpoint* for a Multi\-AZ DB cluster provides support for read\-only connections to the DB cluster\.
-Use the reader endpoint for read operations, such as queries\.
+Use the reader endpoint for read operations, such as `SELECT` queries\.
 By processing those statements on the reader DB instances, this endpoint reduces the overhead on the writer DB instance\.
 It also helps the cluster to scale the capacity to handle simultaneous `SELECT` queries\.
 Each Multi\-AZ DB cluster has one reader endpoint\.
  The reader endpoint sends each connection request to one of the reader DB instances\.
 When you use the reader endpoint for a session, you can only perform read\-only statements such as `SELECT` in that session\.
  The following example illustrates a reader endpoint for a Multi\-AZ DB cluster\.
+The read\-only intent of a reader endpoint is denoted by the `-ro` within the cluster endpoint name\.
  `mydbcluster.cluster-ro-123456789012.us-east-1.rds.amazonaws.com`

 **Instance endpoint**